Data-driven control of switched linear systems with probabilistic stability guarantees: Numerical experiments

 We then apply the proposed approach to higher dimensional examples.
 Again, the confidence level is set to $0.01$, i.e., $\mathcal{B}(\epsilon;N) = 0.01$.
 We choose different values of $N$ and compute the corresponding $\epsilon$ that satisfies $\mathcal{B}(\epsilon;N) = 0.01$.
-The input matrix $B$ is set to be $\pmb{1}_n$.
-The dynamics matrices $\mathcal{A}$ are generated randomly for different sizes.
+The dynamics matrices $\mathcal{A}$ and the input matrix $B$ are generated randomly in a way that each entry is chosen from the uniform distribution over $[-1,1]$.
 Note that these random examples may not be stabilizable by a static linear feedback.
 Hence, in the simulation, we only compute the upper bound $\overline{\gamma}(\omega_N)$ and compare it to the true solution $\gamma^*$ defined in Problem (\ref{eqn:PKS}).
+Finally, we divide the data set into a number of subsets of size $1000$ and use the parallelized scheme in Algorithm \ref{algo:dataKparallel}.
 The results are shown in Figure \ref{fig:bound}.
+As expected, the sample size needed to reach the true white-box solution increases as the system dimension and the number of modes increase.